aetperf/aetperf.github.io/_posts/2022-03-03-Applying-a-row-wise-function-to-a-Pandas-dataframe.md

 ## polars.DataFrame.apply

 [Polars](https://github.com/pola-rs/polars) is a fast multi-threaded DataFrame library written in Rust but also available in Python and Node.js.
 Here we are going to use `DataFrame.apply()` which allows to apply a custom function over the rows of a Polars dataFrame.
 The rows are passed as tuple.
-However, note this warning from Polars' [documentation](https://pola-rs.github.io/polars/py-polars/html/reference/api/polars.DataFrame.apply.html) says:
+However, note this warning from Polars' [documentation](https://pola-rs.github.io/polars/py-polars/html/reference/api/polars.DataFrame.apply.html):
 > Beware, this is slow.

 |function name| method | returning rows as | row-wise function | argument type  |